Dow Inc. (DOW) Shares Up Despite Recent Market Volatility

-Dow Inc. (NYSE: DOW)’s stock price has increased by 2.48 compared to its previous closing price of 50.02.
-Despite this, the company has seen a fall of -2.18% in its stock price over the last five trading days.
+Dow Inc. (NYSE: DOW)’s stock price has increased by 0.42 compared to its previous closing price of 51.78.
+Nevertheless, the company has seen a gain of 1.44% in its stock price over the last five trading days.
 Barron’s reported on 02/17/23 that Dow and 5 Other Stocks to Play the Future of Plastic

 Is It Worth Investing in Dow Inc. (NYSE: DOW) Right Now?

-Dow Inc. (NYSE: DOW) has a higher price-to-earnings ratio of 8.21x compared to its average ratio, and the 36-month beta value for DOW is at 1.35.
-Analysts have varying views on the stock, with 4 analysts rating it as a “buy,” 1 rating it as “overweight,” 19 as “hold,” and 1 as “sell.”
+Dow Inc. (NYSE: DOW) has a price-to-earnings ratio of 8.32x that is above its average ratio.
+Additionally, the 36-month beta value for DOW is 1.35.
+There are mixed opinions on the stock, with 4 analysts rating it as a “buy,” 1 rating it as “overweight,” 20 rating it as “hold,” and 1 rating it as “sell.”

 Sponsored